ravi1001/ModernArtUI/README.md

 ##What is it?

-This is an Android app that that shows a modern art image inspired by an artwork in the Museum Of Modern Art, New York.
+This is an Android app that that displays a modern art image inspired by an artwork in collections of the Museum Of Modern Art, New York.

 ##Platform and Libraries Used